-Every athlete that goes to the Olympics has the goal of winning a gold medal, but only one will finish in first place.
-It isn't the goal of winning that propels the athlete to the top the sport, the goal had always been there.
+Every athlete that goes to the Olympics has the goal of winning a gold medal, but only one will finish in the first place.
+It isn’t the goal of winning that propels the athlete to the top of the sport, the goal had always been there.

 Imagine you have a messy room and you set a goal of cleaning it.
 If you can summon the energy to tidy up, you’ll have a clean room and achieve your goal, but if you continue following your old habits, the room will be messy in no time.

 What you really need is to create a system of habits that keep your room consistently clean.
 Fix the inputs and the outputs will fix themselves.

 #3: Goals are at odds with long-term progress.

 Having a goal-oriented mindset and create a “yo-yo” effect.
 Many people set to the goal of running a marathon and work hard for months, but after finishing the race, they stop running because they already achieved their goal.

 You do not arise to the level of your goal.
 You fall to the level of your system (pg 27)